lavenya-mohan/VBA-challenge/README.md

 # Solution

-+ The script loop through all the stocks data once and the following information displayed.
++ The script loops through all the stock data once and the following information is displayed.
 + The script will sort the distinct ticker symbol in one column in column "I" with a column header "Ticker.
-+ The script will excute Quarterly change from opening price at the beginning of a given year to the closing price at the end of that year, and put the value on "J" column.
-For this task the code added a conditional formatting that highlighted positive change in green and negative change in red.
++ The script will execute a Quarterly change from the opening price at the beginning of a given year to the closing price at the end of that year, and put the value in the "J" column.
+For this task, the code added conditional formatting that highlighted positive changes in green and negative changes in red.
 >[!Note]
 >Conditional formatting is applied correctly and appropriately to the percent change column (Mentioned in Requirements)
-+ The script also percent perform a change from opening price at the beginning of a given year to the closing price at the end of that year, and put the value on "K" column.
++ The script also performs a percent change from the opening price at the beginning of a given year to the closing price at the end of that year and puts the value in the "K" column.
-+ The total stock volume also genereated on "L" column.
++ The total stock volume is also generated in the "L" column.
 + Calculate and display the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".